-Top 5 Causes of Frizz—And How to Keep It In Check
+Top 5 Causes of Frizz—And How to Tame It

 Don’t get us wrong; we’re all about embracing the volume and softness that comes with frizzy curls.
 But sometimes we appreciate the option to enjoy a more defined look, even when humidity levels are off the charts.

-Like a sponge, hair that’s thirsty will try to soak up moisture wherever it can find it.
-So the drier your hair, the more susceptible it is to absorbing frizz-causing humidity from the atmosphere.
+2. Dryness Like a sponge, hair that’s thirsty will try to soak up moisture wherever it can find it.
+This means that the drier your hair, the more susceptible it is to absorbing frizz-causing humidity from the atmosphere.
 Keep your curls well-hydrated by using a conditioner made for your curl type.